KirDesktop/PhotosPreprocessing/README.md

 # PhotosPreprocessing
-If you are a photographer then you can faced problem when you need to manually rotate wrongly rotated photos and to delete blury photos.
-This solution do all work instead of you!
+If you are a photographer, then you may face a problem when you need to manually rotate wrongly rotated photos and delete blurry photos.
+This solution does all the work for you!

-My solution automatically moves blury ptohos and then rotates photos to the right angle
+My solution automatically moves blurry photos and then rotates photos to the right angle Approximate accuracy is 98% (for unique photos)

 # How to use

 1. Clone the repository
-2. You can delete TRAIN folder, if you don't care how model has been training
+2. You can delete the "TRAIN" folder if you don't care about how the model has been trained
-3. Download requirement libraries as follow:
+3. Download the required libraries by running the following command:
 ```
 pip install -r requirements.txt
 ```
-4. IMPORTANT: Download model from: https://drive.google.com/file/d/1GjUsPt6uMCjfQwy7GKgKaK-ojjMhKIcr/view?usp=sharing
+4. IMPORTANT: Download the model from: https://drive.google.com/file/d/1GjUsPt6uMCjfQwy7GKgKaK-ojjMhKIcr/view?usp=sharing
-5. Start the program like:
+5. Start the program as follows:
 ```
    python FolderProcess.py --folder C:\Photos\MY_FOLDER --device cpu --out C:\Good_Photos --blur C:\Bad_Photos --threshold 13 --model ./best_model_resnet50_acc99.pth', help='Location to state_dict of the model .pth
 ```